-Considering the Rowdy’s low price tag, if your child has a similar experience with the Rowdy as our testers did, a new higher-rise and narrower handlebar could easily be ordered at a local bike shop which should cost between $20 and $40.
+Considering the Rowdy’s low price tag compared to other 16 inch kids bikes, if your child has a similar experience with the Rowdy as our testers did, a new higher-rise and narrower handlebar could easily be ordered at a local bike shop.
+It should cost between $20 and $40.
 This would still make the Rowdy an amazing deal at $260.

 Geometry and Handlebars

 The handlebars of the Rowdy also play a major role in the geometry of the bike.
 The flat handlebars create an aggressive position as compared to bars with more height.
 The Raleigh MXR 16 and the Raleigh Rowdy 16 have the same frame, but the rise in the MXR‘s handlebars creates a more upright position for the rider as compared to the aggressive position with the almost flat handlebars of the Rowdy.